RILAB/PHS_statistic/README.md

 #PHS code

-Code for the PHS statistic from Toomajan et al. (2006) PLoS B, written by Shohei Takuno.
+Code for the PHS statistic from Toomajian et al. (2006) PLoS B, written by Shohei Takuno.
 This version is preliminary (unpublished), so caveat emptor!
 Also read the comments on the scripts.
-If a focal SNP is monomorphic, this script calculates only the second term of equation (1) in Toomajan et al. (2006) PLoS B. This may not be a good way.
+If a focal SNP is monomorphic, this script calculates only the second term of equation (1) in Toomajian et al. (2006) PLoS B. This may not be a good way.

 As an example, I used the SNP data of chromosome 9 and 10 in the Andean population.